simplertasks/aicommandscript/examples/AI-Web-superprompt.md

 ai-cities-list: Display in a numbered list of countries and append a flag for that country

+ai-study-guide: tabular format display all the cities and list three interesting facts about each one.

 _________
 APP FLOW

 {start.template}

-user-response: Ask user to provide three facts about the {ai-selected-city}
+user-response: Prompt the user to provide three facts about the {ai-selected-city}

 {reply.template}